bbbtgithub/acad-homepage.github.io/_pages/about.md

     with the assessment results, analyzes the impact of resilient resources on the maintenance risk of distribution system.The examples validate the effectiveness and feasibility of the maintenance risk assessment method.
+  - This paper is linked to a project of the State Grid:"Research on key technologies for intelligent verification and compilation optimization of distribution network maintenance operation mode based on human-machine collaboration"
   <table>
   <tr>
     <td><img src="https://raw.githubusercontent.com/bbbtgithub/acad-homepage.github.io/bbbtgithub-patch-1/images/ICEE2.png" alt="Image1" width="500px"></td>